Mik3y-F/clipboard-assessment/Ticket_Breakdown.md

 *Implementation Details*:

-- Modify the generateReport function to map the agent metadata to the custom_id field instead of the internal database ID.
+- Modify the generateReport function to map the agent metadata to the custom_facility_id field instead of the internal database ID.
-- If the custom_id field is not present or null, report will show an `n/a` message on the pdf report.
+- If the custom_facility_id field is not present or null, report will show an `n/a` message on the pdf report.
 - The generateReport should accept an optional custom_agent_id parameter provided that when provided, the function generates a report only for the agent associated with the custom_agent_id and returns a full report for all agents for the facility when not provided

 ### Ticket 3: Updating the UI for Facilities to Set Custom IDs for Agents